OstrowskiDev/readit/mock-data/posts/dyson_swarm.md

-## Dyson Swarm: Harvesting the Power of a Star
+# Dyson Swarm: Harvesting the Power of a Star

+## Introduction

 In the grand scale of cosmic engineering, few concepts are as awe-inspiring — or as theoretically plausible — as the **Dyson Swarm**.
 First proposed as a variant of Freeman Dyson's original "Dyson Sphere" concept, the Dyson Swarm presents a more realistic approach to stellar-scale energy collection for advanced civilizations.
 While building a solid shell around a star remains well beyond our capabilities, constructing a swarm of energy-harvesting satellites orbiting the Sun might one day become reality.